Amlanjyotilaha/DF_REACH_System/README.md

 </p>

-# REACH: Beneficiary Program Management System
+# REACH: Registration, Engagement and Analytics for Community Help

 A comprehensive database schema for **REACH**, a robust Beneficiary Program Management System.